wermos/blog/_posts/2023-09-11-gsoc-2-the-final-status-report.md

 ## Hierarchy of Expressions

 I soon ran into another issue: Rules for things like addition must be defined recursively.
-However, we were using the Earley parser, which tries all the possibilties and returns parse trees which match every possible interpretation of the grammar rules, when multiple such intepretations exist.
+However, we were using the Earley parser, which tries all the possibilities and returns parse trees which match every possible interpretation of the grammar rules, when multiple such interpretations exist.
 This lead to many parse trees for simple things like addition and multiplication, even though all of them would return the same result ultimately.

 My rule for addition was something like `add: expression ADD expression`.
 With an input expression like $a + b + c$, the parse trees will be something like